Line of Sight (novel): Development

 Maden researched for Line of Sight by visiting Bosnia and Herzegovina itself.

 Reception

 Commercial

 Line of Sight debuted at number three on the Combined Print and E-Book Fiction and Hardcover Fiction categories of the New York Times bestseller list for the week of July 1, 2018.
-In addition, it debuted at number four on the USA Today Best Selling Books list for the week of June 21, 2018.

 Critical

 The book received positive reviews.
 Kirkus Reviews hailed it as "fast-moving and exciting" and adds that "this one reads like it came from Clancy himself".
 In a featured review, thriller novel reviewer The Real Book Spy praised it as "lightning-quick, filled with action, and heavy on surprises".
 However, Publishers Weekly gave the book a mixed review, stating that it "struggles to give a coherent picture of the politics of [Bosnia]", and that "Only a nostalgic love of these aging characters will induce readers to plow through the formulaic plot to the unsurprising ending."